Will I Lose My Disability Benefits if I Move to a Different State?

 • start seeing a new doctor (or psychologist) in your new state of residence, because most LTD policies require you to continue getting treatment for your disabling condition.

-And remember, whenever you're dealing with insurance, including long-term disability, follow the procedures stated in your policy.
+Remember, whenever you’re dealing with insurance, including long-term disability, follow the procedures stated in your policy.
 And if you have questions, ask the insurance company.
+(Learn more about getting long-term disability benefits—including when your LTD payments can be stopped—on our long-term disability insurance page.)

 Boost Your Chance of Being Approved